lorenmt/mtan/README.md

 **Update - Jun 2019**: I have now released the pre-processing `CityScapes` dataset with 2, 7, and 19-class semantic labels (see the paper for more details) and (inverse) depth labels.
 Download [256x512, 2.42GB] version [here](https://www.dropbox.com/s/q2333k4eyrnezbh/cityscapes.zip?dl=0) and [128x256, 651MB] version [here](https://www.dropbox.com/s/lg2ktu7o8hzwf99/cityscapes2.zip?dl=0).

 **Update - Oct 2019**: For pytorch 1.2 users: The mIoU evaluation method has now been updated to avoid "zeros issue" from computing binary masks.
 Also, to correctly run the code, please move the `scheduler.step()` after calling the `optimizer.step()`, e.g. one line before the last performance printing step to fit the updated pytorch requirements.
 See more in the official pytorch documentation [here](https://pytorch.org/docs/stable/optim.html#how-to-adjust-learning-rate).
+[We have fixed this in the latest commit.]

 **Update - May 2020**: We now have provided our official MTAN-DeepLabv3 (or ResNet-like architecture) design to support more complicated and modern multi-task network backbone.
 Please check out `im2im_pred/model_resnet_mtan` for more details.
-One should easily replace this model with any original training methods defined in `im2im_pred`.
+One should easily replace this model with any training template defined in `im2im_pred`.

+**Update - July 2020**: We have further improved the readability and updated all code bases in `im2im_pred` to comply the current latest version PyTorch 1.5.
+We fixed a bug to exclude non-defined pixel predictions for a more accurate mean IoU computation in semantic segmentation tasks.

 All models (files) built with SegNet (proposed in the original paper), are described in the following table: